 It is no secret that I have been legally blind for many

 like I used to.
-In spite of this, I run a consulting business
+In spite of this, I ran a consulting business

-and a ranch.
-I write books and papers on petrophysics, build
+and a ranch for many years.
+I wrote books and papers on petrophysics, built

 model railways, and love old time radio (OTR) and audio books.